nelsonr/super-css-inject/README.md

 1. Open the options page by right-clicking the extension icon
 2. Add a stylesheet URL to the list
 3. Now in the page where you want to inject the stylesheet just click on the extension icon

-### Known Issues

-Reloading a page in Firefox will not reapply the stylesheet automatically.